WHaMoCaTY/Diabetes-130-UShospitals/README.md

 | decision tree         |    0.701    |
 | **random forest**     |  **0.730**  |

 As we learned in class, ensembles can be very powerful because they’re less prone to overfitting and can generalize better.
 Our results support this.
+Also, the model's successful performance is dependent on the feature inpatient, which is the number of inpatient visits of the patient in the year preceding the encounter.
+This feature has been indicated important in both logistic regression and decision trees.